 When the core supply voltage is at or below the V{CC} (low) voltage, the device is considered to be powered off.
 The device does not react to external signals, and is prevented from performing any program or erase operation.
-Program and erase operations continue to be prevented during the Power-on Reset (POR) because no command is accepted until the exit from POR to the Interface Standby state.
+Program and erase operations continue to be prevented during the POR because no command is accepted until the exit from POR to the Interface Standby state.